awsdocs/aws-control-tower-guide/doc_source/access-control-managing-permissions.md

 + [AWSControlTowerServiceRolePolicy](#AWSControlTowerServiceRolePolicy)
 + [AWSControlTowerCloudTrailRole](#AWSControlTowerCloudTrailRole)

+We recommend that you restrict access to your role trust policies for these roles\.
+For more information, see [Optional conditions for your role trust relationships](roles-how.md#conditions-for-role-trust)\.

 ## AWSControlTowerAdmin role<a name="AWSControlTowerAdmin"></a>

 This role provides AWS Control Tower with access to infrastructure critical to maintaining the landing zone\.
 The `AWSControlTowerAdmin` role requires an attached managed policy and a role trust policy for the IAM role\.
 A *role trust policy* is a resource\-based policy, specifying which principals can assume the role\.